XD1227/MultiExit-Rainbow/README.md

 * OpenCV
 * xlwt and xlrd (optional)
 # Usage
-Directly run the code with default arguments:<br>
+The code can be run Directly with default arguments:<br>
 '''<br>
 python3 main.py
 '''<br>
 <br>
-Or you can be run using the following options:<br>
+Or you can run the code using the following options:<br>
 '''<br>
 python3 main.py <br>
 --noisy True<br>